morrowind-modding/tes3cs-manual/content/gameplay/magic.md

 title: Magic
 aliases:
   - Magic
+  - Spells
+  - Spell
+  - Effects
 description: Magic in Morrowind is made of up magic effects.
 Magic effects are the basic building blocks of all the magic in the game.
 ---
 Magic in Morrowind is made of up magic effects.
 Magic effects are the basic building blocks of all the magic in the game.
-This includes spellmaking, alchemy, and enchanting.
+This includes [[spellmaking]], [[alchemy]], and [[enchanting]].
 The settings for each magic effect are:

 _Scale Speed:_ Speed multiplier for how fast the effect travels.